treehouses/treehouses.github.io/pages/vi/dockertutorial.md

 ## Introduction

 **[Docker](https://www.docker.com/what-docker)** is a computer program that performs operating-system-level virtualization also known as containerization.
-In this section, you will learn the basics of interacting with Docker and Docker Compose through the command-line interface.
+In this section, you will learn the basics of interacting with Docker and Docker Compose through the command-line interface by **ssh-ing into your Raspberry Pi**.

 The Systems team uses Docker to ensure that the tools developed by the remote team on a wide range of devices and operating systems work the same way, so a program will not perform differently on different computers.

 The Docker CLI is used when managing individual containers on a docker engine.
 It uses the client command line to access the Docker daemon api.

-Docker and Docker Compose are installed on the Raspberry Pi by default, and you can access these commands by ssh-ing into your Pi.

 We suggest you to look at [Docker CLI's reference](https://docs.docker.com/engine/reference/commandline/cli/) and [docker-compose CLI's reference](https://docs.docker.com/compose/reference/overview/) to find out more about their commands and usage.

 You could also use `docker --help` and `docker-compose --help` to see brief usage instruction of other commands that you might need.
 It's also very helpful to run `docker COMMAND --help` or `docker-compose COMMAND --help` for information on a specific command.

 The docker-compose cli can be used to manage a multi-container application.
 It also moves many of the options you would enter on the docker run cli into the docker-compose.yml file for easier reuse.
 It works as a front end "script" on top of the same docker api used by docker, so you can do everything docker-compose does with docker commands and a lot of shell scripting.